abhinavkumargupta/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Finance PhD candidate at NYU Stern School of Business.
+I am an Assistant Professor in Finance at University of North Carolina at Chapel Hill Kenan-Flagler Business School.
 My research interests lie in empirical corporate finance with a focus on entrepreneurial finance, private equity, and firm value.
 I am especially interested in understanding how these topics interact with those in the broader economics discipline such as labor, and healthcare.

-I am currently completing my Ph.D. in Finance from NYU Stern.
+I completed my Ph.D. in Finance from NYU Stern.
 Prior to graduate school, I worked in management consulting for the financial industry.
 I hold a B.Tech. in Electrical Engineering (President's Silver Medal) from IIT Kharagpur, and an M.B.A.
 (Institute Gold Medal) from IIM Ahmedabad.

-This fall, I will join the Finance Department at University of North Carolina at Chapel Hill Kenan-Flagler Business School.

 {{< icon name="download" pack="fas" >}} Download my [resumé](https://www.dropbox.com/s/rmdsosdry6vpodj/CV_Gupta_v4.pdf?dl=0).